Learn how Coaching and Mentoring can enhance your skills. Understand the differences between the two to choose the one that meets your goals.

 In this article, we’ll examine the differences between a Coach and a Mentor and why having both may be the secret to your success.

-What's the difference between a Coach and a Mentor?
+What's the difference between Coaching and Mentoring?

 - A Coach is a trusted partner that brings in methodology expertise.

-- Mentoring is all about sharing knowledge, experience and expertise
+Mentoring is all about sharing knowledge, experience and expertise.

 - Sounds like a dream, right?
 Yes, but Mentors have their limits.
 Even in a structured Mentoring Program, your connection with your Mentor is often based on their availability.

-So when to use Coaching vs Mentoring?
+Do you know when to use Coaching vs Mentoring?

 As you explore your goals to kick-start a Coaching or Mentorship Program, it’s essential to dig deep and clarify your fundamental intention.

 You’ll most likely use a coach to support your development if you find yourself asking these questions or saying these affirmations:

 - ” How can I improve my relationship(s) with others or person XYZ?”

 - “ I am stressed; how do I cope with stress?”

 - “ I am bored and feel like I am standing still.
 But I have no idea what else to do!”